verrazzano/docs/content/en/docs/releasenotes/_index.md

 ### v1.2.2
 Fixes:

-- Resolved an issue with the Grafana Dashboards for Helidon in multicluster setup
+- Resolved an issue with the Grafana Dashboards for Helidon in multicluster setup.
-- Resolved an issue with naming the ingress authorization policy
+- Resolved an issue with naming the ingress Istio Authorization Policy.
-- Resolved an issue with AuthProxy pods being evicted due to ephemeral storage
+- Resolved an issue with AuthProxy pods being evicted due to ephemeral storage.
-- Resolved an issue with the length of the cookie TTL in the ingress trait
+- Resolved an issue with the length of the cookie TTL in the ingress trait.

 ### v1.2.1
 Fixes: